kumin/OnemountTest/README.md

 # Running Guideline
+This test was edited and run on Jupyter Notebook https://jupyter.org/
 ### Setup Environment
 Python version: 3.6

 PySpark version: 3.0.1

-You'd better to create a virtual env for running python files.
+You'd better to create a virtual env for running this python code.
 If you haven't known how yet, see here https://docs.python.org/3/tutorial/venv.html

 Run command to install dependent libraries